telliott99/MyMath2/kepler/kepler2.rst

     \dot{\mathbf{r}} \times \dot{\mathbf{r}} \ = 0

-Next, recall that the second derivative with respect to time of the position is the acceleration vector.
+Next, recall that the second derivative of the position with respect to time is the acceleration vector.
 According to Newton's second law, the force of gravity points toward the sun, radially.

-But of course the position vector also points out radially from the sun.  :math:`\mathbf{r}` and :math:`\ddot{\mathbf{r}}` are in the same direction (the opposite direction \emph{is} the same direction, multiplied by :math:`-1`), so the cross-product is again zero.
+But of course the position vector also points out radially from the sun.  :math:`\mathbf{r}` and :math:`\ddot{\mathbf{r}}` are in the same direction (the opposite direction *is* the same direction, multiplied by :math:`-1`), so the cross-product is again zero.

 .. math::